Narisawa-auoo/Narisawa-auoo/README.md

 - 👋 Hi, I’m @Narisawa-auoo
-- 👀 I’m interested in girl
+- 👀 I’m interested in jil
-- 🌱 I’m currently learning girl
+- 🌱 I’m currently learning jil
-- 💞️ I’m looking to collaborate on girl
+- 💞️ I’m looking to collaborate on jil
 - 📫 How to reach me sawrawit_auoo@hotmail.com

 <!---